 Ms. Kitto has over 20 years of combined executive management, economic development, regulatory matters, crisis and risk management and governance experience.
 Her career has spanned work in the public, private, government and non-profit sectors.
 Specializing in guiding organizations to operate more efficiently and profitably by focusing on the spectrum of challenges that business leaders and governments face – from long range strategic planning and is the critical day-to-day business matters.

-Throughout her career Ms. Kitto has been a mentor with a particular focus on supporting working women.
-She is actively involved in her community and currently serves as a advisor, a board of director on several for profit and not for profit and several non-partisan organizations such as the Information Communications Technology Council (ICTC) and the Calgary Housing Company - provides safe and affordable housing solutions for families.
-She is recognized for her commitment as a board advisor for KidSport and her passion for All Kids Should Play, and no child should be left on the sidelines; a member of the Forbes Business Council, Energy Council of Canada and the Business Council of Alberta.
+Throughout her career Ms. Kitto has been a mentor with a particular focus on supporting working women and the betterment of Indigenous Peoples and fulfilling their rights over their lands.
+She is actively involved in her community and currently serves as an advisor, a board of director on several for profit and not for profit, First Nations Group of Companies; and several non-partisan organizations such as the Information Communications Technology Council (ICTC) - a national center of expertise in the digital economy; Calgary Housing Company - provides safe and affordable housing solutions for families; KidSport - All Kids Should Play, and no child should be left on the sidelines; Praxis Spinal Cord Institute; Chair, Onion Lake Group of Companies.

 "A legacy of economic opportunity, and social and community services and prosperous families"

 Donald R. Lindsay

 "People feel that in order for them to be engaged and to be valued with respect to discussions of what is happening on their lands they need to be full partners with Canada," he said.
 "Canada has not stepped up to the plate with respect to dealing with the First Nations on a treaty issue basis, and they avoid having this discussion and it's not contributing to a healthy economic development situation."

 "Please don't buy into the environmentalist argument, they're the ones who, at the end of the day, were successful in creating poverty in northern Canada, right across the board."